12 Tactics for Decreasing Employee Attrition in Logistics

 If you want a high-performing, efficient warehouse, you need to consider the environment, not just the people who work in it.

-A warehouse survey by DC Velocity and ARC Advisory Group revealed that the highest performing warehouses were well lit, clean, with modern technology, high-speed sorting and distribution equipment, and a monthly review of SOPs and best practices.
+A warehouse survey by DC Velocity and ARC Advisory Group revealed that the highest performing warehouses were well lit, clean, with modern technology, high-speed sorting and distribution equipment, and a quarterly review of SOPs and best practices.

 When employees aren’t concerned about workplace hazards, when they know they work in a productive, healthy environment, they feel safer, increasing employee retention.